For more information contact Andrea Schreier: email@example.com

 Background and Significance of Study

 White sturgeon, like all sturgeon species, are ancient polyploids.
 A normal white sturgeon is an evolutionary octoploid (8n), possessing eight genome copies.
 While studying inheritance of microsatellite markers in white sturgeon families from a caviar farm, we noticed that one of the female parents had a greater number of alleles than would be expected from an octoploid organism.
 Analysis showed that this female’s offspring also possessed more alleles than progeny from other families.
 We returned to the caviar farm and conducted flow cytometry on six randomly sampled individuals and found that two of these individuals had abnormally large genomes.
-Since white sturgeon are the only species on the farm and therefore making hybridization was impossible, the abnormal white sturgeon must be autopolyploids.
+Since white sturgeon are the only species on the farm and therefore hybridization was impossible, the abnormal white sturgeon must be autopolyploids.
 Triploidization is not a management technique used in sturgeon husbandry and therefore any autopolyploidy occurring must be spontaneous.
 The spontaneous autopolyploids have a genome size 1.5x that of normal white sturgeon, making them 12N.

-We’ve expanded our study of spontaneous autopolyploidy in white sturgeon and now have measured genome sizes of hundreds of individuals from multiple captive populations.
+We’ve expanded our study of spontaneous autopolyploidy in white sturgeon and now have measured genome sizes of thousands of individuals from multiple captive populations.
 The incidence of spontaneous autopolyploidy varies widely among families.
 Some families contain no or very few 12N progeny while in other families the majority of progeny are 12N.
 We’ve also discovered that 12N fish are fertile and when crossed with 8N adults, they produce viable offspring with an intermediate genome size of 10N.

 The next step was to determine the mechanism behind spontaneous autopolyploidy in captively bred white sturgeon.
-Daphne worked with Tom Famula to determine that the maternal genome was duplicated and therefore the proximate cause of white sturgeon spontaneous autopolyploidy is an egg’s inability to eject the 2nd polar body during meiosis II.
+Daphne Gille worked with Tom Famula to determine that the maternal genome was duplicated and therefore the proximate cause of white sturgeon spontaneous autopolyploidy is an egg’s inability to eject the 2nd polar body during meiosis II.
 What is yet unknown is why sturgeon eggs can’t always complete meiosis II during artificial spawning procedures in captivity.
 Another unknown is whether spontaneous autopolyploidy affects individual performance or fitness.
-Preliminary data suggest that 10N sturgeon have abnormal reproductive development.
+Preliminary data suggest that female 10N sturgeon have abnormal reproductive development.
 Caviar farmers are concerned that inadvertent production of 10N individuals can reduce production and conservation biologists worry that unknowingly releasing 12N fish into the wild could harm wild population persistence.

 We have received funding from the Western Regional Aquaculture Center to answer the following questions about white sturgeon spontaneous autopolyploidy: